-If $R^{e_i}$ contains no triangles then we take the mouth of $R^{e_i}$ to be $e_i$.
-We define $\ell(R)$ to be the \emph{length} of $R$: the number of triangles in $R$.
-In the case that a forked river $R$ contains a sink, then we say that the \emph{mouths} of $R$ are the mouths of its distributaries.
+Suppose that $R$ is a forked river.
+The \emph{length} of $R$, denoted $\ell(R)$, is the number of triangles it contains.
+If $R$ contains a sink, then we say that the \emph{mouths} of $R$ are the mouths of its distributaries.
 The \emph{riverbank edges} of $R$ are the boundary edges of $R$ other than the mouth(s). \end{definition}

 For examples of forked rivers, with distributaries of various sizes (including zero), see subfigures $(1')$, $(2')$, $(3')$, and $(8')$ of \reffig{River}.

 \begin{example} We now discuss channelisation, illustrated in \reffig{River}, in more detail.
 Subfigure~\ref{Fig:River}(0) shows a possible river $R^k$, with source face $f$.
 Suppose that $t'$ is the coastal landfill tetrahedron.
 Note that attaching $t'$ fills the mouth of $R^k$ and adds one new cusp and two new coastal edges.
 After the landfill there are two possibilities according to the colour, blue or red, of the top edge of $t'$.
 These are shown immediately below $(0)$ on the left and right in subfigures $(1)$ and $(1')$, respectively.